ihamzehald/SnowDogParser/README.md

 # SnowDog sitemap parser
-XML parser as a part of SnowDog php test task6
+XML sitemap parser as a part of SnowDog php test task6